 key--this is to ensure you won't lose it I guess.
 Having a room with a lock cuts

 down on who has access to your room, so if something should turn up missing it

-will narrow you list of suspects.
+will narrow your list of suspects.
 I never had any problems with theft and in

-general it seemed to rarely happen in hostels.
+general it seems to rarely happen in hostels.

 the day I left my backpack on or under my bed while I was out.
-Very few hostels
+Many hostels now

-had in-room lockers for luggage.
-Most hostels did have locked luggage
+offer in-room lockers for luggage.
+Almost all hostels have locked luggage